flipboxfactory/force/docs/installation.md

 # Installation / Upgrading

 ### Option 1: Composer
 Composer is a simple, straight forward installation.
-Simple run the following command in your project root:
+Simply run the following command from your project root:

 ```bash
 composer require flipboxfactory/force